 George C. Marshall European Center for Security Studies:

-George C. Marshall European Center for Security Studies annually offers slots in respect of security study program as well as other courses.
+George C. Marshall European Center for Security Studies annually offers slots for the Georgian MOD representatives to participate in security study programs as well as other courses.

 Foreign Military Financing (FMF)

-Funds from the Foreign Military Financing are being fully utilized and allocated to training and equipment programs and armed forces capability development.
+Funds from the Foreign Military Financing are being fully utilized and allocated to train and equipment programs and GDF capability development.